 CAP/ADID has taken a leadership role in the creation of the Woodruff Park Master Plan.
 The Master Plan communicates and quides programming and capital recommendations to ensure an active and attractive park for years to come.
 Through agreement with the City of Atlanta, ADID is playing an active role in the daily management of Woodruff Park.

-Give Change That Makes Sense is the tagline of the three-tiered strategic campaign to address aggressive panhandling throughout the city of Atlanta with focus in the Downtown area, and it will launch today by Central Atlanta Progress (CAP), Atlanta Convention and Visitors Bureau (ACVB), the Mayor’s office, the Atlanta Police Department (APD) and other public certified law enforcement jurisdictions with full participation of the private sector.
+Give Change That Makes Sense is the tagline of the three-tiered strategic campaign to address aggressive panhandling throughout the city of Atlanta, with a focus in the Downtown area.
+This initiative is a joint effort of Central Atlanta Progress (CAP), Atlanta Convention and Visitors Bureau (ACVB), the Mayor’s office, the Atlanta Police Department (APD) and other public certified law enforcement jurisdictions, with full participation of the private sector.

 In 2006, CAP created the Atlanta Downtown Design Excellence Award (ADDEA) to recognize newly created or renovated Downtown spaces that demonstrate distinction in design.
 With the significant amount of investment in Downtown buildings, CAP intends to showcase the stellar projects which make the community architecturally and spatially unique.

-Atlanta's Downtown Dining District offers more than 300 dining and nighttime entertainment options including more than 100 spots for a quick bite.
-This Downtown Dining District is a branding initiative to position Downtown Atlanta as a premiere dining destination in the metro Atlanta region and highlight the diversity of culinary experience Downtown has to offer.
+Atlanta's Downtown Dining District offers more than 300 dining and nighttime entertainment options, including more than 100 spots for a quick bite.
+This Downtown Dining District is a branding initiative to position Downtown Atlanta as a premiere dining destination in the metro Atlanta region and highlight the diversity of culinary experiences Downtown has to offer.